Carbon Steel Katana Canada: Ultimate Guide for Collectors 2026

 • Luxury presentation box with custom foam inserts

-• Enhanced weathering effects done through specialized techniques
+• Enhanced weathering effects achieved through specialized techniques

 • Collector-grade fittings using traditional brass and iron